kyren/piccolo/README.md

   such a way now that it should be possible to implement `__gc` metamethods with resurrection and tables with weak keys / values and ephemeron tables fully, but it has not been done yet.
 Currently, the `__gc` metamethod has no effect.
-* The compiled VM code is in a couple of ways worse than what PUC-Rio Lua will generate.
-Notably, there is a JMP chaining optimization that is not yet implemented that makes most loops much slower than in PUC-Rio Lua.
+* The compiled VM bytecode is in several ways worse than what PUC-Rio Lua will generate and the VM sorely needs optimization (very little effort has gone here so far).
 * Error messages that don't make you want to cry
 * Stack traces
 * Debugger
-* Aggressive optimization and *real* effort towards matching or beating (or even just being within a respectable distance of) PUC-Rio Lua's performance in all cases.
+* Aggressive optimization and *real* effort towards matching or beating (or even just being within a respectable distance of) PUC-Rio Lua's performance generally.
 * Probably much more I've forgotten about

 ## What will probably never be implemented